-The following table shows the per share and total underwriting discount that we and the selling shareholder will pay to the underwriter.
-The total amounts are shown assuming both no exercise and full exercise of the over-allotment option to purchase 600,000 additional shares of our common stock, if any.
+The following table shows the per share and total underwriting discount that we and the selling shareholders will pay to the underwriter.
+The total amounts are shown assuming both no exercise and full exercise of the over-allotment option to purchase 675,000 additional shares of our common stock, if any.

-Total Per Share No Exercise of Option Full Exercise of Option Underwriting discounts and commissions payable by us \$ \$ \$ Underwriting discounts and commissions payable by the selling shareholder \$ \$ \$
+Total Per share No Exercise of Option Full Exercise of Option Underwriting discounts and commissions payable by us \$ \$ \$ Underwriting discounts and commissions payable by the selling shareholders \$ \$ \$